 The Safe Use of Machinery for Technologies Teaching

-The Safe Use of Machinery course (22454VIC) is a four-day course that accredits teachers in the following areas:
+The Safe Use of Machinery course (22623VIC) is a multi-day course that accredits teachers in the following areas:

 This purpose of this course isn’t to provide initial training in the use of these machines, but to check that teachers are experienced and can use machinery safely within a classroom setting.